-Having a CV littered with irrelevant information, or overly long for the job you’re applying for can be extremely off putting for a potential employer, and is likely to result in your CV being thrown in the trash.
-Do You Buzz is a great option for a resume builder, and takes a lot of the pressure off designing your CV, and helps you come up with a brilliant layout, filled with the relevant content with no hassle at all.
+Having a CV littered with irrelevant information, or overly long for the job you’re applying for can be extremely off-putting for a potential employer, and is likely to result in your CV being thrown in the trash.
+Do You Buzz is a great option for a resume builder, and takes a lot of the pressure of designing your CV, and helps you come up with a brilliant layout, filled with the relevant content with no hassle at all.

 Check And Double Check Everything

-Some of the best tools out there for this kind of proof reading your CV are completely free and available online.
-One is the Hemingway App, which makes sue your writing is strong and to the point.
-This is a step further than a spelling and grammar checker, as it will also look for too many adverbs, complicated clauses and other mistakes that could drag down your CV.
+Some of the best tools out there for this kind of proofreading your CV are completely free and available online.
+One great CV resource is the Hemingway App, which makes sue your writing is strong and to the point.
+This is a step further than a spelling and grammar checker, as it will also look for too many adverbs, complicated clauses, and other mistakes that could drag down your CV.

 A Readability Score can also make sure that you’re not writing at too high or low a level for the job you’re applying for, as being appropriate is essential, and can make you seem like a good fit.
 As you should keep in mind the length of your document, you can keep an eye on your word count with Easy Word Count.

-While no tools can give you qualifications or experience, they can make sure that all of your skills are well presented on a CV with flawless layout, helping you to stand out from the crowd.
+While no CV resources can give you qualifications or experience, they can make sure that all of your skills are well presented on a CV with a flawless layout, helping you to stand out from the crowd.